edorolle/mmachine-core/README.md

 Mystery Machine is a tool that allows users to build a full data engineering project environment just by writing one line of code.

-It creates launches airflow on docker and sets up a dbt project automatically.
+It launches airflow on docker-compose and sets up a dbt project while smoothly moving dependencies.

 Commands are: